 The Kog catalogue was a hugely impressive line-up of important NZ electronic and hip-hop releases.
 Given the number of people involved and their strong personalities, the collective was likely to fracture.
 In 2003 Callum August left, taking P-Money and Dirty Records to FMR where the first post-Kog releases were Scribe’s run of monster hits.
 Then Mark Kneebone left with the Tardus label, but he stayed at Universal.

 Money seems to have been the primary issue.
 Not in a dishonest way, simply that Kog had outgrown its resources and there were conflicting calls on those resources.
 Chris Chetland kept both the Kog Transmissions label and the Kingsland studio and he remains in business.
+Damian Vaughan is now the chief executive of Recorded Music NZ.

 It is hard to overstate the importance of Kog as an innovator and an A&R hothouse.
 It essentially changed the face of New Zealand music and the way it was presented and sold, although rarely has the collective had the credit it was due for doing just that.